Huawei Finance Chief's Arrest Threatens To Inflame U.S.-China Tensions

 As for Huawei, in particular, a spokesman says the company is not aware of any wrongdoing by Meng, whose bail hearing has been scheduled for Friday.

-Some in the China business community think this arrest shows that the Trump administration has stopped treating China as a special case, and will now deal with Chinese companies as it deals with its own companies that break the law.
+Some in the China business community think this arrest shows that the Trump administration has stopped treating China as a special case and will now deal with Chinese companies as it deals with U.S. companies that break the law.

 "This is usually the kind of move China does," says McGregor.
 "When China's got some tough political problem going, often it ends up arresting someone, some foreigner, some Chinese with another passport, and kind of holding them hostage."